Home / Series / Super WHY! / DVD Order /

 • PBS

 Everyone is busy and Whyatt doesn't know what to do with himself!
 So Super Why and his friends fly into the story Muddled Up Fairytales where they visit a young dragon new to Fairytale Land who is eager to find a legend of his own.
 But when Dragon tries to move in with The Three Pigs, he sets off a wacky chain of events that turns the whole land upside down!
 The superhero readers need to help Dragon find his Happily Ever After!
-Educational Objectives: To learn a cheer-up strategy, sing the alphabet, identify the letters F, L, and Y, practice the magic of spelling, and use the power to read to change the story.
+Educational Objectives: To learn the fun of creativity, explore the alphabet, practice the magic of spelling, and use the power to read to create a brand new story!

 • S01E61 The Story Of The Tooth Fairy